itarato/gomqlet/README.md

 ### Todo

+Bug:
+- when typing a bad char (eg - outside of "") it will register a space/cursor offset but not showing it

 Editor:
 - enter on an opening paren/brace/bracket should be +1 indent
 - adding an opening parent/brace/bracket should add the closing one too